 An altogether more sustainable approach is to make lifestyle changes and dietary modifications that will not only help in the short-term, but also avoid the recurrence of symptoms at a later date.

 These changes do not have to be drastic; lose weight, exercise more and supplement your diet with vitamins and minerals that are proven to help with PCOS symptoms (magnesium is a good example; it reduces insulin levels and has anti-inflammatory properties).
 In brief, try to better understand your body; which foods you tolerate well and which you do not; how to exercise effectively, without putting your body into a stressed state.
-Also look at what you are putting into your body.

 Processed foods, tobacco and alcohol can all exacerbate the condition.
 Endocrine disruptors, present in a vast array of cleaning and beauty products, can also alter hormonal homeostasis, aggravating PCOS symptoms.